-The lubricating components of the diesel fuel are believed to be the heavier hydrocarbons and polar fuel compounds.
-Diesel fuel pumps, without an external lubrication system, rely on the lubricating properties of diesel fuel to ensure proper operation.
+Lubrication at component boundaries is critical for protecting engines and fuel handling systems.
+The components of the diesel fuel that provide boundary lubrication are believed to be the heavier hydrocarbons and polar fuel compounds.
+Diesel fuel pumps without an external lubrication system rely on the lubricating properties of diesel fuel to ensure proper operation.